Fertility clinic: Clinic staff

 Fertility clinics are staffed with trained personnel including reproductive endocrinologists, embryologists, sonographers, nurses, lab technicians and administrative staff.
-Additional specialists from acupuncture, hypnotherapy, and nutrition may also be part of the team.
-You will need one person for each 150 cycles of ICSI (Intra-Cytoplasmic Sperm Injection)/IVF (In Vitro Fertilization).
-If you are less than that you may have problems, if you have that you do not have problems unless some people are not able to work (pregnancy or diseases) and if you have more than that you are in optimal conditions.

 Diagnosis

 Fertility clinics look to both males and females for diagnosis of fertility problems.
 Diagnosis has shown that fertility problems arise 35% of the time from males, 35% from female, 20% from combined issues, and 10% from unexplained causes.
 For the male, semen collection is a standard diagnostic test to ascertain problems with the semen quality, while females may undergo a number of tests including an ovulation analysis, x-ray of fallopian tubes and uterus, and laparoscopy.
-They may also perform ultrasounds by a sonographer and advanced pregnancy tests.

 Treatment

 Treatment may include ovulation induction, surgical interventions, artificial insemination, such as intrauterine insemination (IUI), in vitro fertilization (IVF), or the use of an egg donor or a sperm donor.
-In vitro fertilization is the most well known of the assisted reproductive technology procedures performed at a fertility clinic.
-Advanced male infertility treatments such as TESA (Testicular Epididymal Sperm Aspiration) is also provided by fertility clinics these days.

 Comparing clinics

 The Centers for Disease Control requires outcome data be reported to the Society of Assisted Reproductive Technology (SART) which is the organization that compiles statistics.
-Fertility clinics are often compared by these IVF success rates.
-SART puts a caution at bottom of each report that reads "Patient characteristics vary among programs; therefore, these data should not be used for comparing clinics."
-A consultation with many fertility clinics is always a good option to get a more complete comparison for a patient's specific situation and needs.